sfigg/commercialization-public/docset/design/index.md

 ## <a href="" id="developer-audience-heading"></a>Developer audience

-This section of the partner documentation is intended for all partners (OEMs, ODMs, IHV, ISV, system builders, and mobile operators.
+This section of the partner documentation is intended for all partners (OEMs, ODMs, IHV, ISV, system builders, and mobile operators).